ingeniala/heybluekata/conceptual-architecture/component-responsibility.md

 ## Content Manager

-The solution also needs to support a content manager, so the Merchants and Municipalities can manage their sites.
-In the case of marchants can add the content for the promoted products.
-On the other hand, municipalities could present all availables types of penalties that could be reedem by civilians.
+The solution also needs to support a content manager, so the _Merchants and Municipalities_ can manage their sites.
+In the case of _Merchants_, every one could add content for the products being offered for redemption.
+On the other hand, _Municipalities_ could present all availables types of fines that could be reedem by civilians.

-**Money cost** is one of the most important drivers/restrictions of the business requirements so in this case the team choses use [Prismic](https://prismic.io/).
-Prismic provides a plugin for Gatsby (it is a static site generator and based on React, it has a lot of plugins) in order to allow create easly the content.
-The approach is the following:
+**Money cost** is one of the most important driver/restriction within the business requirements so in this case the team chooses to use [Prismic](https://prismic.io/) as a templating engine for sites creation.
+Prismic provides a plugin for Gatsby (a static site generator based on React with a lot of plugins) in order to deploy the site easily.
+The flow is described as follows:

-- Configure a webhook in prismic in order to know each time a content is created/updated.
+- A webhook is triggered in Prismic every time a content is created/updated.
+- That webhook arrives at the AWS API Gateway (HTTP API), which will then awake a lambda function.
-- Lambda in order to trigger GitHub Action and start de build and upload of Gatsby website.
+- The lambda function will trigger a GitHub Action pipeline, which will build the Gatsby site and upload the generated static files (html) to S3 buckets.
-- Generated content is stored in S3 AWS.
-- CloudFront present content to user.
+- CloudFront distribution will allow exposition of the content in a distributed fashion, what is called a _CDN_.

+**ADD_DIAGRAM**

 ### Runtime

-In this case, the team proposes Lambda AWS, because this component will not have a frequently use, creation and updates on marchants and municipality stores will not be frecuent.
+In this case, the team proposes a run-to-completion serverless workload, like AWS Lambdas, as this component will not be used frequently and also the nature of this processing is a great fit for these kind of workloads (receive an event and then post to an async API).

 ### Storage

-As was mentioned previously the proposal for storage is AWS S3.
+As was mentioned previously, the proposal for storage layer is AWS S3.

 ## Catalog Service

-This service is in charge of fully manage catalogs for marchants and municipalities.
+This service is intended to fully manage catalogs for _Merchants and Municipalities_.
 This component should expose capabilities in order to allow:

-- create/update/delete/get a product's catalog for a marchant store.
+- create/update/delete/get a catalog of products for a given merchant.
-- create/update/delete/get a penalty's catalog for a municipality.
+- create/update/delete/get a catalog of fines for a given municipality.
-- add/update/delete/get products to marchant's catalog.
+- add/update/delete/get products to a certain merchant's catalog.
-- add/update/delete/get penalties to municipality's catalog.
+- add/update/delete/get fines to municipality's catalog.

-Also should have an integration with Business Rules Service in order to return the reedemtion points for products and penalties.
+It should also have an integration with _Business Rules Service_ in order to return the reedemtion points depending on a certain product or fine.

 ### Runtime